-The proscrition of marijuana is an unreasonable police regulation of our fundmental rights to liberty, to property and to privacy and contravenes the 4th, 5th, and 14th Amendments.
+The proscription of marijuana is an unreasonable police regulation of our fundmental rights of liberty, of property and to privacy and contravenes the 4th, 5th, and 14th Amendments.
 Why?
-Because the private cultivation, sale and use of marijuana does not threaten public safety, health or welfare.
+Because the private cultivation,use and public sale of Cannabis, marijuana, does not threaten public safety, health or welfare.
 There is no victim of a crime.

 “The police power may be exerted … to invade rights … when such legislation bears a real and substantial relation to the public health [and] safety.”
 Liggett Co. v.
 Baldridge, 278 U.S. 105, 111,112; 49 S.Ct.57, 59 (1928).

 Article I Section 8 paragraph 18: “To make all laws which shall be necessary and proper for carrying into execution the foregoing powers, ….” http://www.senate.gov/civics/constitution_item/constitution.htm

 Amendment IV: “The right of the people to be secure in their persons, houses, papers and effects, against unreasonable searches and seizures, shall not be violated,..”

 Amendment XIV " nor shall any State deprive any person of life, liberty, or property, without due process of law; "

 The Maine Constitution

 “The Legislature … shall have full power to make and establish all reasonable laws and regulations.”
 Me.
 Const.
 Art.
 IV, pt 3, § 1.